speedscale/docs/docs/guides/replay/lifecycle-and-troubleshooting.md

 {"L":"INFO","T":"...","M":"Processing mutate","kind":"apps/v1, Kind=Deployment","name":"speedy-service"}
 ```

 If a log message like this is not present, it probably means that the `MutatingAdmissionWebhook` is misconfigured in your cluster and the operator is not being notified of new SUT workloads.
-The yaml for the `MutatingAdmissionWebhook` is created by `speedctl deploy operator`.
+The yaml for the `MutatingAdmissionWebhook` is created when the operator is installed.

 ## 2. Operator modifies SUT workload